renodor/yago-technical-test/README.md

 1. Home page: A form to get lead contact informations.
 With a CTA to go to quote form.
 2. Quote form: A form to get quote information, and advice user on the best options regarding his/her profile.
 With a CTA to create quote.
 3. Quote page: displays newly created RC quote.

+### About Specs
+We currently only have model specs (to test `Lead` and `Quote` models), and service spec (to test `InsuranceApi::V1::Client`).
+Going further we would need to create integration specs to test the user journey into the different pages.